jubittajohn/operator-framework-e2e/README.md

 3. Hard code the values in the test file.
 This is to be changed eventually.

-    `testCatalogRef`    - assign the FBC image reference `testCatalogName`   - assign the catalog name
+    `testCatalogRef`    - assign the FBC image reference.
+    `testCatalogName`   - assign the catalog name.
-    `testOperatorName`  - assign the operator name
+    `testOperatorName`  - assign the operator name.
-    `createPkgName`     - assign the package name for the operator `createPkgVersion`  - assign the package version for the operator `updatePkgName`     - assign the package name of the operator that is to be upgraded `updatePkgVersion`  - assign the package version for the operator that is to be upgraded.
+    `createPkgName`     - assign the package name for the operator.

+    `createPkgVersion`  - assign the package version for the operator.

+    `updatePkgName`     - assign the package name of the operator that is to be upgraded.

+    `updatePkgVersion`  - assign the package version for the operator that is to be upgraded.

 ## Run the test

-Once all the prequisites are met, the test can be run which will create, upgrade and delte plain+v0 operator.
+Once all the prequisites are met, the test can be run which will create, upgrade(from v0.1.0 to v0.1.1) and delete the plain+v0 operator.
 ```
 go test
 ```